 Once your sounds have been recorded you will then need to edit them so that they can be implemented into your project.

-The process of editing is essentially cleaning and rearranging audio so that it fits in with what you are working on i.e. cutting down a 2-minute-long recoding of eerie sounds to confidence with that 20-second scene in a horror movie.
+The process of editing is essentially cleaning and rearranging audio so that it fits in with what you are working on i.e. cutting down a 2-minute-long recording of eerie sounds to confidence with that 20-second scene in a horror movie.

 Most sound designers working in movies, tv shows, etc. will also need to sync sounds together and add an extra layer of special effects.
 This can be done using software such as Avid Pro Tools and similar digital audio workstations.

-When applying sound into a game or an app, a sound engine, a software that bridges the gap between audio editing software and the final project, needs to be used.
+When applying sound to a game or an app, a sound engine, software that bridges the gap between audio editing software and the final project, needs to be used.
 Sound engines are needed for interactive projects like video games because the sound is different from the linear sound in movies.

 After the sounds have been edited, they are now ready to mix into projects.